EZ9/pdsnd_github/README.md

 ### Project Title
 BikeShare system.
 ### Description
 In this project, we used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+We will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ### Files used
 BikeShare.py